 - They might request authorization to access your medical records, then use the information against you by saying your injuries were pre-existing.

-- They might pressure you to sign paperwork before speaking to a lawyer.
+- They might pressure you to sign paperwork before speaking to a car accident lawyer.

-- They might discourage you from hiring a lawyer who can tell you what your rights are and help you get the recompense you deserve.
+- They might discourage you from hiring a car accident lawyer who can inform you of your rights and help you get the recompense you deserve.

 Florida Motor Vehicle Insurance Law is Unique

 Unlike most other states, drivers in Florida are not required to have bodily injury liability (BIL) insurance.
-Most states require this to cover the costs of injuries that drivers cause another person in the event of an auto accident, and it serves to protect drivers, bicyclists, and pedestrians.
+Most states require this insurance to cover the costs of injuries that drivers cause another person in the event of a car accident, and it serves to protect drivers, bicyclists, and pedestrians.

-If you’ve suffered injuries as a result of a car accident, you’ll want a St. Petersburg personal injury attorney with a solid understanding of the law.
-If someone involved in the accident has an optional BIL policy, you can file a claim to have it pay the remaining 20% of your medical bills not covered by PIP insurance, as well as other damages.
+If you have suffered injuries due to a car accident, you want to be represented by a car accident attorney who understands the law.
+If someone involved in the accident has an optional BIL policy, you can file a claim to have it pay the remaining 20% of your medical bills not covered by PIP insurance and other damages.

-These are some of the myriad reasons you should consult an experienced St. Petersburg car accident lawyer at the Fran Haasch Law Group if you’ve been injured in a motor vehicle accident.
-We are well versed in the potential complexities of these often catastrophic events and can help you navigate the difficulties so you can focus on healing and rehabilitation.
-Call us today for a free case evaluation.
+These are some of the myriad reasons you should consult an experienced car accident lawyer at the Fran Haasch Law Group if you’ve been injured in a motor vehicle accident.
+We are well-versed in the potential complexities of these often catastrophic events and can help you navigate the difficulties so you can focus on healing and rehabilitation.
+Call our auto injury lawyers near you today for a free case evaluation.

 Economic and Non-Economic Personal Injury Damages

-Victims of automobile accidents may suffer extensive injuries and may also be affected by various other physical, emotional, and personal hardships.
-If you’ve been injured in a St. Petersburg auto accident, you are entitled to claim economic and non-economic damages.
+Victims of car accidents may suffer extensive injuries and may also be affected by various other physical, emotional, and personal hardships.
+If you have injuries due to a car accident, you are entitled to claim economic and non-economic damages.
 Economic damages you may qualify to pursue include:

 - Medical bills to treat your injuries